Japannext/snooze/CONTRIBUTING.md

 # Requirements

-You will need a kubernetes cluster with:
+You will need the following operators:
-* a working ingress class
-* a working storage class
-* a configured cert-manager
+* cert-manager
 * opensearch-operator
-* dragonflydb-operator (for a redis-like database)
+* dragonflydb-operator

+You will need the following programs:
+* [taskfile](https://taskfile.dev/installation/) (An alternative to Makefile)
+* [mise](https://mise.jdx.dev/installing-mise.html) (version manager for golang and bun)
+* [devspace](https://github.com/devspace-sh/devspace) (for running the webui auto-reloading in kubernetes)

 # Getting started